coala/coala/docs/Getting_Involved/Testing.md

 If you need more options about allowing skipped tests, getting code coverage displayed or omitting/selecting tests, just query `./run_tests.py --help`.
+Please note that you will not get a test coverage of 100% - the coverage on the website is merged for several python versions.